fejesd/lwnoodle/README.md

 server.PATH.TO.MY.NODE.on('*', (path, property, value)=>{ /* */});  // will trigger on any changes
 server.PATH.TO.MY.NODE.on((path, property, value)=>{ /* */});  // same as above

+When calling once, the callback will be removed after the first call:

 server.PATH.TO.MY.NODE.once('MyProperty', (path, property, value)=>{ /* */});  // will trigger once

+If you call waitFor, it will wait for a change and return the new value.
+It is an async function, so you need to use await.
+This is useful for waiting for a change in a property:

 await server.PATH.TO.MY.NODE.waitFor('MyProperty=watchedValue');    // wait for a change